JuliaSmoothOptimizers/PDENLPModels.jl/docs/src/poisson-boltzman.md

 # PDE-contrained optimization
 ## Poisson-Boltzman problem

-We consider here a 2D Poisson-Boltzmann problem
+In this tutorial, we solve a control problem where the constraint is a 2D Poisson-Boltzman equation:
 ```math
 \left\lbrace
 \begin{aligned}